jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

   (b) if there is more than 1 parent whose adjusted taxable income is known, the average of those parents' child support income amounts.

 ### 35 Adjusted taxable income
-(1) A person's adjusted taxable income for a child support year is the person's taxable income for the relevant tax year adjusted by the adjustments (if any) that would be made to the person's taxable income to determine the person's family scheme income under subpart MB of the Income Tax Act 2007, except that the following are not to be treated as being part of the person's family scheme income for this purpose:
-  (a) income that is exempt income under section CW 32 of the Income Tax Act 2007 (child support and spousal maintenance):
-  (b) income referred to in section MB 11 of the Income Tax Act 2007 (income derived by dependent children):
-  (c) income referred to in section MB 12 of the Income Tax Act 2007 (non-residents' foreign-sourced income of the person's spouse or partner).
-(2) However, for the purposes of an assessment of child support for the child support year commencing 1 April 2015 only, the adjustments referred to in subsection (1) must not be applied to a person's taxable income.
-(3) A person's taxable income must be taken to be their income from employment for the calendar year immediately preceding the start of the child support year if, in the most recent tax year,—
-  (a) the person's taxable income was derived solely from withholding income; and (b) no adjustments of the sort referred to in subsection (1) are made.
+(1) A person’s adjusted taxable income for a child support year is— (a) the person’s income from employment for the calendar year immediately preceding the start of the child support year if, in the most recent tax year, the person’s taxable income was derived solely from withholding income; or
-(4) If subsection (3) does not apply, a person's taxable income for a child support year must be taken to be their taxable income in the tax year immediately preceding the most recent tax year, inflated by the inflation percentage for the child support year.
+  (b) if paragraph (a) does not apply, the person’s taxable income in the tax year immediately preceding the most recent tax year, inflated by the inflation percentage for the child support year.
-(5) The adjustments under subsection (1) that must be applied are those that applied in the tax year immediately preceding the most recent tax year.
+(2)
+(3)
+(4)
+(5)
 (6) If a person's taxable income for a tax year has not been assessed, the Commissioner must determine the person's taxable income,—
   (a) if an income statement has been issued, on that basis; and (b) in any other case, on the basis of the income and any other particulars known to the Commissioner.
-(7) Subsections (3) to (6) are subject to sections 38 to 39A.
+(7) This section is subject to—
+  (a) sections 38 to 39A (which relate to ascertaining taxable income, etc); and (b) sections 40AA to 44A (which permit elections for adjusted taxable income to be assessed using estimated taxable income).

 ### 35A Living allowance
 (1) A parent's living allowance in a child support year is the appropriate amount referred to in subsection (2)— (a) increased by the total amount of income tax deductions that would be required to make the rate a gross, rather than a net, rate (as determined in accordance with section RD 11(3) of the Income Tax Act 2007); and
   (b) annualised.
 (2) The amount of living allowance is as follows:
-  (a) for every person other than a person identified in paragraph (b) or (c), the amount specified in Schedule 16 of the Social Security Act 1964 as the amount of domestic purposes benefit payable to a beneficiary with 1 or more dependent children:
+  (a) for every person other than a person identified in paragraph (b), the rate set out in clause 1 of Schedule 3A of the Social Security Act 1964 (ignoring the reference to Income Test 1):
-  (b) for a person who has been granted a domestic purposes benefit at the rate payable to a single beneficiary with 1 or more dependent children, under section 27G of the Social Security Act 1964 (domestic purposes benefit for care at home of the sick or infirm), the amount specified in Schedule 17 of that Act for that benefit type:
+  (b) for a person granted a supported living payment under section 40B or 40D of the Social Security Act 1964 who is, for the purposes of that benefit, a single beneficiary with 1 or more dependent children, the rate set out in clause 1(c) of Schedule 6 of that Act (ignoring the reference to Income Test 1).
-  (c) for a person who has been granted an invalid's benefit at the rate payable to a single beneficiary with 1 or more dependent children, under section 40 of the Social Security Act 1964, the amount specified in Schedule 6 of that Act for that benefit type.
+  (c)
 (3) The version of the appropriate schedule of the Social Security Act 1964 that applies in a child support year is the version in force on 1 January in the immediately preceding child support year.
 (4) The Commissioner must ensure that notice of the applicable living allowances under this section that apply to the current and (if applicable) the previous child support year is available at all reasonable times on an Internet site maintained by or on behalf of the Inland Revenue Department.